Bilal Najdi: Club career

 A youth product of Salam Sour, Najdi played for Tadamon Sour, before moving to Chabab Ghazieh in August 2015 on a one-season contract.

 In August 2016, Najdi joined Ansar from Chabab Ghazieh.
 He moved to Akhaa Ahli Aley on a one-season loan in August 2019.
 Najdi signed for Nejmeh ahead of the 2022–23 Lebanese Premier League.

+After two years at Nejmeh, Najdi returned to Tadamon Sour in July 2024.

 International career

 Najdi was called up to the Lebanon national under-20 team squad that participated in the 2013 Jeux de la Francophonie.
 He played for the senior team in two friendly games, against Oman and Kuwait.